ramiloif/resume/Rami Loiferman CV.md

 ### April 2015 - January 2019: Programmer in Israeli Air Force, Ofek unit, project Galaxy

-- Led the development of an automated testing platform from scratch for legacy software, using Node and Java, which significantly shortened the runtime of tests.
+- Led the development of an automated testing platform from scratch for legacy software, using Node and Java, which significantly shortened the runtime of tests.(from weeks to a couple of hours)
+- Led migration of a big project from ant & ivy java build system to gradle.
+- Developed a code generation tool using node js .
+- Led Migration to Jenkins pipelines including writing parallel pipeline using multiple computers, and writing a jenkins library.
   Java build tools: Gradle, Ant, Ivy
   CI/CD: Jenkins pipelines

 ### Freelancer